psybits/gopsydose/README.md

 For any more info, again: `gopsydose -help`

+## Alias

+You can use the `example.alias` file to setup an easier to use environment for your system.
+The difference between this and the `-remember` command is that, shell aliases are system wide and from the operating system.
+The `-remember` command stores the "command" in the database, allowing even remote use of those settings, which is OS-independent.
+Aliases are a lot more flexible currently, so use them when you need them!

 ## Current status

 The project is in a very early phase, making the very first steps at being something remotely usable.
 If you feel like it, give it a try and please if you have any ideas, concerns, etc. write in the Issues.

+If you don't want to build from source, you can checkout the "Releases" section.
+There should be a "snapshot" tag with archives attached to it.

 Pull requests are very welcome as well and there currently aren't any guidelines, just try sticking to the coding style and use `gofmt`!